Beneficient Company Top Insiders

 Beneficient Workforce Comparison

-Beneficient Class A is number one stock in number of employees category among its peers.
+Beneficient Class A is rated fifth in number of employees category among its peers.
 The total workforce of Financials industry is currently estimated at about 882.
 Beneficient holds roughly 55.0 in number of employees claiming about 6% of equities under Financials industry.

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Beneficient insiders, such as employees or executives, is commonly permitted as long as it does not rely on Beneficient's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases, Beneficient insiders must file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.